 A quick Basque-inspired grill dinner with smoky piperade, sweet July corn, and tender coho salmon.

-Estimated cost: About $18–$22 using the listed sale salmon and July produce, assuming pantry oil, vinegar, and spices are on hand.
+- Estimated total cost: About $18–$22 using the listed sale salmon and July produce, assuming pantry oil, vinegar, and spices are on hand.

 Drink pairing: A crisp Sauvignon Blanc works well with the smoky peppers, sweet corn, and rich grilled salmon.